programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 | Large example        |                    54 GB |        53 GB |           32 GB |
 | Rule of thumb        |                    60 GB | 1% of assets |           50 GB |

+### Network Storage

+If you use network storage then we recommend the NFS protocol.
+CIFS can also work, but we have seen data corruption and performance problems with some Windows servers without remedy - thus we do not support CIFS/SMB.
+Also NFS on a Windows server has been observed to have poor performance compared to Linux servers.

 ## Filesystem Layout

 Assumptions: 1000 GB assets, base directory ("data store") is /srv/easydb